brainworkup/fighton.brainworkup.io/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I'm a neuroscientist who studies how genetics shape our behavior and risk for psychiatric illness; a developmental neuropsychologist who sees patients referred for a wide-range of cognitive difficulties; and a supporter of open-source data science.
+I study how molecular genetics shape our behavior and risk for psychiatric illness using tools based on open-source data science.
+As a clinician and developmental neuropsychologist, I specialize in the evaluation of cognitive/learning/emotional difficulties and provide diagnostic clarification in children and young adults in the Department of Psychiatry and Behavioral Sciences @ USC.

 <!-- My research interests include brain-behavior relationships, neurodevelopment,
 and the molecular genetic architecture of neurocognitive functions; and novel